-We believe in a God who rejected the Cross and rejects capital punishment.
+As Christians, we believe in a God who rejected the Cross and rejects capital punishment.
 We believe in a God who came “that they may have life, and have it abundantly.”
 (John 10:10)

 What the Bible and The United Methodist Church Say:

 God desires right relationships and restoration.

 Speaking through the prophet Ezekiel, God says, “I take no pleasure in the death of the wicked, but rather that they turn from their ways and live.”

 Let anyone among you who is without sin be the first to throw a stone at her.Jesus

 Jesus teaches us to forgive those who have done us wrong.
 He says, “if you do not forgive others, neither will your Father forgive your trespasses.”
 (Matthew 6:15) He instructs us to “love your enemies and pray for those who persecute you.”
 (Matthew 5:44)

 When confronted with a crowd about to implement the death penalty, Jesus says, “Let anyone among you who is without sin be the first to throw a stone at her.”
 (John 8:7)